caltechlibrary/acacia/htdocs/help/people-manager.md

 to service accounts outside of SSO.
 This includes assigning application level roles while still using SSO for authentication.

-Since modifing user access is an infrequent activity managing people associated with the Acacia web application is handled through a simple command line tool.
-This minimized the need for either exposing user management to the web (removing an attack serface).
+Since modifying user access is an infrequent activity managing people associated with the Acacia web application is handled through a simple command line tool.
+This minimized the need for either exposing user management to the web (removing an attack surface).
-On the backend CLI are easy to build and require minimal support as they are used by system administrative staff.
+On the back end CLI are easy to build and require minimal support as they are used by system administrative staff.

 Person Data Model